Integration with Let’s Encrypt

 - Certificate issue

-The necessary TXT-records will be automatically added to Manage DNS records form.
+The necessary TXT-records will be added automatically.
 To view:

 - In the form that opens, choose your domain and click Manage DNS records.